 Because I added those scheduled transactions, if I look back on the budget I can see those orange alerts reminding me of the bills that are coming.

-You can also drag these categories into the order they fall in the month.
+You can also drag your categories into the order they fall in the month.
 That way, when money arrives, you can budget your way down the screen.

-Here’s how to set up a recurring transaction.
+Here’s how to set up a recurring scheduled transaction.

-Step #3 : Add a Goal to each remaining Category.
+Step #3 : Add a target to each remaining Category.

-Goals can help alert you in the other categories.
-I’ve added a monthly funding goal to groceries, because I want to be reminded that I need to budget $500 a month for groceries.
+Targets can help alert you about how much you need to fund other categories.
+I’ve added a weekly target to groceries, because I want to be reminded that I need to budget that amount for groceries.

-Watch this video to learn how to set goals in your budget.
+Learn more about how to set up targets in your budget.

 Step #4 : Budget the dollars you have.

-Make a very clear plan for the dollars you have.
-If you only have $148, it’s absolutely critical that you manage this money really well.
+If you only have $148, it’s absolutely critical that you manage that money really well.
 Here’s the question you need to answer:

 What does this money—this $148—need to do before I’m paid again?